 - A. Show ability to benefit from higher education by successfully completing an appropriate examination.
-Students who have not participated in the ACT program or the SAT must schedule an appointment to take an approved examination.
-To schedule an examination, contact the Academic Records Office (SL 128). - B. Receive academic counseling and advisement from an admissions counselor or an academic advisor to ensure enrollment in courses in which the applicant shows a reasonable chance of success. - C. Remove academic deficiencies in each academic area before taking collegiate level work in that area.
-All deficiencies must be completed during the first 24 hours of college work at OPSU. - D. Meet the Oklahoma State Regents for Higher Education academic retention standards.
+Students who have not participated in the ACT program or the SAT must schedule an appointment to take an approved examination. - B. Receive academic counseling and advisement from an admissions counselor or an academic advisor to ensure enrollment in courses in which the applicant shows a reasonable chance of success. - C. Remove academic deficiencies in each academic area before taking collegiate level work in that area.
+All deficiencies must be completed during the first 24 credit hours of college work at OPSU. - D. Meet the Oklahoma State Regents for Higher Education academic retention standards.